5.2 Opportunities and Challenges of Open Culture

-Open GLAM presents both opportunities and challenges.
+Open Culture presents both opportunities and challenges.
 Understanding them is crucial to making an informed decision on opening collections.
 This understanding will allow you to take advantage of the positive outcomes and work around the negative ones.
 Being able to explain the opportunities and plan for the challenges will help you build a strong argument for open access at your institution or community digitization group.

 Big Question / Why It Matters